red line

 Where is your site being deployed?
 Are you the only person working on it?

 My grandpa always said, “make your dev environment look as much like production as possible”.
-If you are part of a team working on a Wordpress project, you need a way of making your site’s configuration portable.
+If you are part of a team working on a WordPress project, you need a way of making your site’s configuration portable.
 Doing so will simplify deployment, as well as make it easy for everyone to run on their workstations.

 This is handled beautifully by Docker and Vagrant, which both include ways of downloading (essentially) configured servers in the form of images, and provisioning them with whatever’s needed to get your site running.